-The Hopo Ferry should be fun, safe and accessible for everyone.
-The objective of Hopo Ferry is to partner with the key destinations, to offer a fully accessible service to all visitors and members of the Gold Coast community.
+Hopo Ferry is fun, safe and accessible for everyone.
+The objective of Gold Coast’s only dedicated ferry service is to partner with the key destinations to offer a fully accessible service to all visitors, and members of the Gold Coast community.

 Surfers Paradise – Appel Park Pontoon – 10 Ferny Avenue, Surfers Paradise.

-Facilities include: accessible toilet (unisex) located in Appel Park.
-Parking is not available onsite, nearest is Bruce Bishop Car Park or Circle of Cavill precinct, see mobility maps below.
+Facilities include an accessible toilet (unisex) located in Appel Park.
+Parking is not available onsite, the nearest is Bruce Bishop Car Park or Circle of Cavill precinct, see mobility maps below.

 Home of the Arts (HOTA) – Evandale Pontoon – 135 Bundall Road

-Facilities include: accessible toilet (unisex) located in HOTA complex behind the Outdoor Stage, or within HOTA Central Theatre and Cinema venue.
+Facilities include an accessible toilet (unisex) located in HOTA complex behind the Outdoor Stage, or within HOTA Central Theatre and Cinema venue.
 Accessible parking is available onsite.